nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### View summary of task assignments in team: `summary`

-As always, the number of tasks keep increasing and you want to assign task equally to everyone.
+As always, the number of tasks keep increasing, and you want to assign task equally to everyone.
 How do you check the number of tasks each person is assigned?
 You can use the `summary` function to gain an overview of the number of tasks each person is assigned in your team!
-Now you can make better decisions on who to assign the new tasks to.
+Now you can make better decisions on whom to assign the new tasks to.

 To do so, simply enter `summary` and the number of tasks each person is assigned will be displayed in the